fxn/z85/README.md

 ### Interoperability warning

-Since padding does not belong to the Z85 specification, if you encode with padding using `z85`, and decode using another library, the decoding end will probably need to implement what [`decode_with_padding`](https://github.com/fxn/z85/blob/master/lib/z85.rb) does.
-Should be straightforward.
+Since padding does not belong to the Z85 specification, if you encode with padding using `z85`, and decode using another library, the decoding end will probably need to implement what `decode_with_padding` does.
+Should be straightforward:

+1. Read the counter from the end of the string
+2. Remove the counter
+3. Delete as many bytes as the counter says from the end of the string

 ## Implementation details